ponder-lab/GitHub-Issue-Classifier/README.md

 2) Simply run `pytest` to check that all tests are passing.

 ### Folder Structure
-`/src` - Contains the main driver file used for running the script/querying API and classification, along with the CLI interface

 `/utils` - Contains utility function files, such as IO, filtering results and processing comments

 `/test` - Contains test file being ran by `pytest`

 `/result` - Folder to output result files to.
 Contains a `.gitignore` to ignore all files in this folder to prevent results from being committed

+`/config` - Contains configuration files for the app to run, such as the personal access token.